 [Audio Only] CC13 Workshop 13|[Audio Only] CC13 Workshop 13 – Faculty Neuroception: How Trauma Distorts Perception and Displaces Spontaneous Social Behaviors with Defensive Reactions – Stephen Porges|Faculty Neuroception: How Trauma Distorts Perception and Displaces Spontaneous Social Behaviors with Defensive Reactions – Stephen Porges|PhD

-Unlock Expert Knowledge with the [Audio] CC13 Workshop 13 – Faculty Neuroception: How Trauma Distorts Perception and Displaces Spontaneous Social Behaviors with Defensive Reactions – Stephen Porges, PhD Course on GBESY.
+Invest in endless knowledge with the [Audio] CC13 Workshop 13 – Faculty Neuroception: How Trauma Distorts Perception and Displaces Spontaneous Social Behaviors with Defensive Reactions – Stephen Porges, PhD course at GBESY.biz!
+Gain lifetime access to premium digital content designed to fuel your professional and personal growth.

 Reviews